marcoagpinto/aoo-mozilla-en-dict/en_GB (Marco Pinto)/README_en_GB.txt

 FAQ ("movie", "automobile", "airplane", "hardcover" and "bookstore"): http://marcoagpinto.cidadevirtual.pt/faq.html#7
-Notice: Due to complains, "movie" has been added on V2.57 since it is a widely used word.
+Notice: Due to complains, "movie" was added on V2.57 since it is a widely used word.

 Changelog:
 http://marcoagpinto.cidadevirtual.pt/en_GB_CHANGES.txt